vertigo-one/tlspc-pull-provisioning-examples/README.md

 &nbsp;

 **Part 2: TLS Certificate Automation Setup**
-1) Copy your TLSPC API key - [Obtaining your API key](https://docs.venafi.cloud/api/obtaining-api-key/#to-obtain-an-api-key-using-the-tls-protect-cloud-console)
+1) Once your codespace is createcd, copy your TLSPC API key - [Obtaining your API key](https://docs.venafi.cloud/api/obtaining-api-key/#to-obtain-an-api-key-using-the-tls-protect-cloud-console)
-2) In your browser tab for your codespace, open the credential.yml for editing using `nano credentials.yml` in the terminal.
+2) In your browser tab for your codespace, open the `credential.yml` file for editing using `nano credentials.yml` in the terminal.
 3) Change the value of the `token` field to your API key.
 Ensure that it is wrapped in single quotes.
     - Example: `token: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'`
 4) Change the value of the `zone` field to `"MIM Summit App\Default"`
     - Case sensitivity is important here.
-    - If you named your TLSPC application something else, ensure the zone field fits this format: `<applicationname>\<issuingtemplatename>`
+    - If you named your TLSPC application something else, ensure the zone field fits this format: `<application name>\<issuing template API alias from application>`
 5) Use `CTRL + x` to close the file and then `y` to save your changes before fully closing.
 6) Navigate to your browser tab that displays the codespace hosted webapp and look at the self-signed certificate that is bound to the site.
     - This certificate is displayed in the site page itself using openssl output for ease of viewing.